ngrx/platform/docs/store/api.md

 })
 ```

-## Meta Reducers
+## Meta-reducers

 @ngrx/store composes your map of reducers into a single reducer.

+>  Developers can think of meta-reducers as hooks into the action->reducer pipeline.
+Meta-reducers allow developers to pre-process actions before *normal* reducers are invoked.

-Use the `metaReducers`
-configuration option to provide an array of meta-reducers that are composed from right to left.
+Use the `metaReducers` configuration option to provide an array of meta-reducers that are composed from right to left.

 Note: Meta-reducers in NgRx are similar to middleware used in Redux.